rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

 It becomes a bit unmanageable.
-What we can do is make use of class/objects to avoid so much repitition.
+What we can do is make use of class/objects to avoid so much repetition.

 ### What is a class and an object?

 The simplest type of class we could have in ruby is:

 ```ruby
 class Example